Skip to main content

 Overview

-Combined Power allows switches with two power supply modules to draw power from both the modules simultaneously.
+Combined Power allows switches with two power supply modules draw power from both modules at the same time.

-Traditionally, switches with two power supply modules are designed to use them in redundant mode.
-In such a configuration, only one of the modules provides power to the switch at any time, while the second module remains on stand-by, ready to sustain the supply of power if the first module was to fail.
+Switches with two power supply modules are designed to use them in redundant mode.
+In this setup, only one module powers the switch at a time, while the other stays on standby to take over if the first module fails.

 Combined Power Supported Models: MS350, MS355 and MS390 Series.
 MS390 switches always operate in Combined Power mode.